jsk245/linear_optimization_calculator/README.md

 ## Description
 This is a command-line tool that allows the user to solve a couple different problems related to linear optimization.
 It can:
 1. Solve linear programming (lp) problems
-2. Solve pure integer programming problems
+2. Solve pure integer programming problems (see potential sources of error below)
-3. Solve mixed integer programming problems
+3. Solve mixed integer programming problems (see potential sources of error below)
 4. Setup a table for transportation problems
 ## Commands
 ### solve-mip